jacobvm04/rcalc/README.md

 ## Tests

 This project uses `proptest` for property based testing.
-Since one of the unit tests runs the `rcalc` binary directly, remember to run `cargo build` before running `cargo test`.
 To run the tests, simply run

 ```sh
 > cargo build